Tamil Muslim: Legends and rituals

-As a mark of modesty, Rowther women traditionally wear white thuppatti which is draped over their body on top of the saree but revealing face.
-This is in marked contrast to black full body veil of Urdu community.
-Many visit dargah on major life milestones like births, marriages and deaths and recite mawlid.
+As a mark of modesty, women used to traditionally wear white thuppatti which is draped over their body on top of the saree, only revealing their face.
+However, due to cultural exchange and evolving trends, nowadays, most women wear an Abaya, which is usually black in color, paired with a headscarf, as Purdah.

+Many visit Dargahs and Masjids on major life milestones like births, marriages and deaths and recite mawlid.

 Rowther weddings have retained several Rajput traditions across generations like grooms going on a horseback procession.
-Surnames (identifying caste or tribe like Bohra, Bukhari, Chishti, Khan, Syed, Sahib, Shah, etc) were positively discouraged by the community to avoid sectarianism in line with Dravidian reform movement of 20th century.
+Surnames (identifying caste or tribe like Bohra, Bukhari, Chishti, Khan, Syed, Sahib, Shah, etc.) were positively discouraged by the community to avoid sectarianism in line with Dravidian reform movement of the 20th century.

 Art

 Music involves distinctively the Turkish daf and other percussion instruments.